 displayHTML(open(DOCS_DIR+"model.html", 'r').read())

-At last, you’ve just implemented your first entity resolution pipeline on Microsoft Fabric with Zingg!
+Congratulation!
+Finally, you’ve just implemented your first entity resolution pipeline on Microsoft Fabric with Zingg!

-By combining Zingg’s entity resolution capabilities with Microsoft Fabric’s analytics power and Purview’s governance features, we can handle even the most complex data challenges.
+By combining Zingg’s entity resolution capabilities with Microsoft Fabric’s analytics power and Purview’s governance features, you can handle even the most complex data challenges.
 This integration not only simplifies our workflows but also ensures that our data is clean, compliant, and ready for analysis.